 I had an interesting Twitter correspondence the other day with the intriguingly twitter-handled Yoor Woolie.
 Has to be a Scot, you’d reckon?
 Just call me Sherlock ….

-It also brought up a guilty incident from my own past, which I will come to later.
+It also brought up a guilty incident from my own past.

 Woolie had originally tweeted: “20 years ago today, we lost one of the most unique vocalists this country has ever produced, Dundonian, Billy Mackenzie”